Eccleshill, Bradford: Economy

 Along the south-western end of Victoria Road is the Victoria Industrial Estate including The Old Mill and a variety of commercial and light industrial units.

 Work has begun on the creation of 589 homes on the former sandstone quarry near Fagley.

-A Lidl supermarket and Starbucks have been built on a as yet unfinished retail park on the now demolished Union Mills / Pilleys Mill site.
+A Lidl supermarket and Starbucks have been built on an as yet unfinished retail park on the now demolished Union Mills/Pilleys Mill site.

 Education

-Cavendish Primary school, Saint Brendan's primary school, to the west in Swain House is the Hanson Academy.
+Cavendish Primary school, Saint Brendan's primary school, to the west near Five Lane Ends is the Hanson Academy.
 Hutton Middle school was demolished to make way of housing, although the caretakers house still remains.

-Also demolished was Eccleshill Upper school and a replacement school was built in Thackley called Emmanuel college.
+Also demolished was Eccleshill Upper school and a replacement school was built in Thackley called Immanuel College.

 Ashcroft Doctor's surgery, Eccleshill Hospital (not A&E) and Inspire business park was built in place on the old Eccleshill Upper school grounds.

 Eccleshill Public Library is on Bolton Road.

 In Fagley on Falsgrave Road is Fagley primary school.

 Eccleshill was the first township to elect a School Board in the land, following Edward Forsters Education Act of 1871.
 The School Board built three schools; Greengates, Wellington and the Central Board School; later named Hutton School after John Hutton who was Chair of the School Board for over 25 years and who bought and donated the land for and contributed to the building of the Central Board School.
 Both Hutton School and Wellington Schools were demolished to make way for new housing developments.
 The Greengates school building only remains - as of 2022 it remained unlisted.

 Transport

 The area is served by the First Bradford 640, 641 and 645 Green Line and A2 airport bus services.

 The main roads through the area are the north–south A658 Harrogate Road, and the A6176 Bolton Road—Pullan Avenue.
+Apperly Bridge railway is approximately 1.5 miles away.